 After returning from Iraq, Chris received his law degree magna cum laude from Georgetown Law in 2013, and clerked in the U.S. District Court for the Southern District of New York.
 Chris went on to work at the Brennan Center for Justice on the Voting Rights and Election Security teams.
 In Chris’s current work with Pitt Cyber, he focuses on voting rights, election security, and the intersection of technology and civil rights.

-Chris volunteers with the Veterans Leadership Program of Western Pennsylvania and serves as a pro bono attorney for indigent tenants in Allegheny County and for veterans with The Veterans Consortium.
-Chris also volunteers as a Naval Academy Blue and Gold Officer, mentoring and interviewing applicants to the Academy.
+Chris’s volunteer efforts have included work with the Veterans Leadership Program of Western Pennsylvania, pro bono legal assistance with the Veterans Consortium and for indigent tenants in Allegheny County, and service as a Naval Academy Blue and Gold Officer (mentoring and interviewing applicants to the Academy).

 Our democracy is in peril.
 From limitless corporate money running through our political system, to the January 6 insurrection at the Capitol, to Republican voter suppression efforts in Harrisburg and across the country, and gerrymandered maps that serve politicians instead of the people – we need bold action to protect and strengthen our democracy.

 Chris is deeply committed to defending our democracy and freedom to vote, going back to the oath of office he first took at the Naval Academy in Annapolis, through his work at Pitt Cyber and the Brennan Center to defend our voting rights and elections.
 He will support legislation like the John Lewis Voting Rights Act and the For the People Act, and he knows we need to overturn the Supreme Court’s disastrous ruling in Citizens United that opened the door to limitless corporate money in politics.
 Chris believes we’re all served better by impartial and fair maps, not gerrymandered ones.
 He won’t shy from a fight with those on the radical right who would attack our freedoms and throw out our elections in exchange for power.